CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 }
 ```

-Download the complete source code of this Indy transformer using the link: [will be public s00n]
+Download the complete source code of this Indy transformer using the link: [StaticIndyTransformer.java](/assets/eloader034-p1/StaticIndyTransformer.java)

 ## Final results